 § A.5.1.5 Miscellaneous Costs

 § A.5.1.5.1 Premiums for that portion of insurance and bonds required by the Design-Build Documents that can be directly attributed to the Contract.
-The foregoing notwithstanding, Design-Builder’s liability and workers’ compensation insurance shall be charged at the standard rate of .75% of the Cost of the Work.
-Design-Builder’s Builder’s Risk insurance, if Design-Builder is required to provide the same, shall be charged at .75% of the Cost of the Work.
-Design-Builder’s payment and performance bonds shall be charged at the standard rate of 1.3% of the Cost of the Work.
+The foregoing notwithstanding, Design-Builder’s liability and workers’ compensation insurance shall be charged at the standard rate of .65% of the Cost of the Work.
+Design-Builder’s payment and performance bonds shall be charged at the standard rate of 1.25% of the Guaranteed Maximum Price and shall be adjusted when the Guaranteed Maximum Price is increased.

+§ A.5.1.5.1.1 Design-Builder shall either bond or enroll in Design-Builder’s Subcontractor Default Insurance Program (“SDI”) all subcontracts and purchase orders.
+Design-Builder shall charge 1.25% of the Cost of the Work as the cost for such subcontractor bonding or SDI.

 § A.5.1.5.2 Sales, use or similar taxes imposed by a governmental authority that are related to the Work and for which the Design-Builder is liable.

 § A.5.1.5.3 Fees and assessments for the building permit and for other permits, licenses and inspections for which the Design-Builder is required by the Design-Build Documents to pay.